eternalthinker/kami-solver/README.md

         Move 1: set B+E+D to CREAM
 ```

 Following is an example involving more regions.
-This could run for a while due size of the puzzle:
+This could run for a while due to the size of the puzzle:

 <img src="https://github.com/eternalthinker/kami-solver/blob/master/kami-2-puzzle-examples/kami3_regions.jpg" width="250px"/>